-The following diagram summarizes the distribution of students in France in terms of local French students (87%) and international students (13%) as per 2018-2019.
+The following diagram summarizes the distribution of students in France in terms of local French students (87%) and international students (13%) as of 2018-2019.

 Which countries have the most foreign students in France?

-A recent study shows that France is a popular destination for students from a number of countries that most of them have French as their second language (e.g., Morocco, Algeria, Tunisia, and Lebanon).
+France is a popular destination for students from a number of countries and most of them have French as their second language (e.g., Morocco, Algeria, Tunisia, and Lebanon).

-Below is the list of the top 15 countries that have the most foreign students in France:
+According to this study, here is the list of the top 15 countries that have the most students in France: